We understand that EAST is a member of the Rosemont Shared Print Alliance. What exactly is Rosemont?

 What material is out of scope for EAST serials and journals retention?

-JSTOR titles | loose-leaf reference works |
+JSTOR titlesloose-leaf reference works

 How were serial and journal titles assigned for EAST retention?

-Using collection comparison reports produced by the Center for Research Libraries (CRL), a Serials & Journals Working Group analyzed the collections of the participating EAST libraries and considering factors such as holdings levels within EAST, OCLC WorldCat holding levels, JSTOR availability, format, commitments from other shared print programs, and subjects agreed on a set of
+Using collection comparison reports produced by the Center for Research Libraries (CRL), a Serials & Journals Working Group analyzed the collections of the participating EAST libraries and considering factors such as holdings levels within EAST, OCLC WorldCat holding levels, JSTOR availability, format, commitments from other shared print programs, and subjects agreed on a set of retention models.
+These models were approved by Voting Members at participating libraries and the EAST Executive Committee.
+CRL applied the retention rules to the collective collection and allocated retention responsibility to individual libraries, which then had the opportunity to review their retention proposals and report which specific titles they would agree to retain.

 How did EAST go about analyzing serial and journal titles?